adilmajid/obsidian-sidekick/README.md

 ### Upcoming
 - [ ] Create and save "profiles" for different system prompts
 - [ ] Have a small check mark for “include open note in LLM context”
-- [ ] Improve models use of memory by searching database for context
 - [ ] Stop generating response from model
 - [ ] Don't auto-scroll
 - [ ] Give LLM basic context, including today's date